piyushsuhalkaa/html-css-js/README.md

 # html-css-js
 HTML CSS JS PROJECT
-This project is built on html css js
+This project is built on HTML CSS JS